act-rules/act-rules.github.io/pages/glossary/visible.md

 #### Examples

 **Note**: The examples presented here are non-normative and not testable.
-They serve to illustrate some common pitfalls about the definition and help implementers of ACT rules understand it.
+They serve to illustrate some common pitfalls about the definition and to help the implementer's of ACT rules understand it.

 This `span` element is visible (by default, elements are visible).